What I Loved: An 'addictive masterpiece' - The Times

 Read More

-Praise for What I Loved: An 'addictive masterpiece' - The Times
+Praise for What I Loved

 • Breathtaking - James Urquhart, IndependentA love story with the grip and suspense of a thriller.
 It makes you ponder human existence with a peculiar mixture of stoicism and wonder. - Noonie Minogue, Times Literary SupplementDefiantly complex and frequently dazzling ... she has created a conceptually exciting work that demands we think, but which still allows us room to feel. - Alex Clark, Sunday TimesSubstantial, moving and beautifully written - Christian House, Independent on SundayA big, wide, sensuous novel - clever, sinister, yet attractively real - Julie Myerson, GuardianA consummately intelligent novel, highly literate but also intensely moving. - Jackie McGlone, ScotsmanRiveting ... erudite and immensely detailed ... a rich, densely textured and utterly absorbing novel - Lesley GlaisterSubtle, compassionate, wise, and supremely intelligent, it's a striking achievement. - Kieron Corless, Time Out